ymikasa/free-ibm-cloud-kubernetes-hosting-for-beginner/README.md

 scoop install jq go 7zip kubectl helm ibmcloud-cli
 ```

-> ℹ️ if you get an error you might need to change the execution policy (i.e. enable Powershell) with
+> ℹ️ If you get an error you might need to change the execution policy (i.e. enable Powershell) with

 ```powershell
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser